 Category: Demanding Trek

 Now, this is a trek, which is not made for the weak hearted.
 A strenuous trek covering a total of 99 Km is not viable for amateurs or families and children.
 One needs to have experience in trekking and have a zest and thrill for adventurous trips such as these.
 If you have what is needed for this expedition, then there is nothing quite like the Kalindi Khal trek.
+This is one of the most difficult treks of Uttarakhand with nature at its best, inspiring you to push further each passing day.
 During the course of this trek we would pass through Gangotri (3048 m), Gaumukh (3892 m), Nandanban (4500 m), Vasuki Tal (5300 m), Kalindi Base (5590 m), Kalindi Khal (5948 m) and then descends to Arwa Tal (3980 m) till Badrinath (3100 m).
 The route takes you through breathtaking view of the greater Himalayan peaks in the Garhwal region - Bhagirathi, Shivlinga, Basuki, Chandraparbat, Satopanth and many more.

 - 50% advance payment confirms your booking.